 A settlement agreement, that used to be termed a compromise agreement, should say it is in full and final settlement.
 Otherwise it does not serve its purpose.

 We define and detail the payments made in full and final settlement.
 For example, the settlement agreement should separate tax free and taxable payments.
 We explicitly state what each item represents e.g. outstanding holiday pay to the date of termination.

-Settlement payments in installments
+Settlement payments in instalments

-Some employers pay employees in installments over a prolonged time period.
+Some employers pay employees in instalments over a prolonged time period.
 Good agreements require employees to re-state the settlement agreement’s terms before receiving final payment.
 This is a common belt and braces precaution.
 We build the re-statement into the settlement agreement the employee or director signs when their employment terminates.

 Our settlement agreements ensure the employee indemnifies not just the employer, but directors and officers.
 This prevents the employee bringing claims against your directors or officers.